kayrein/obviate/README.md

 Example: `encore test -json ./... | obviate -w`

+Pass `-v` to obviate to print the version.

 ## See also
 This project primarily intended to be used for [Encore](https://encore.dev)'s quite noisy output.